pagkly/Zed/Investopedia3/Net Charge-Off (NCO).md

 Net Charge-Off (NCO)
 ## What is a Net Charge-Off?

-A net charge-off (NCO) is the dollar amount representing the difference between gross [charge-offs](https://www.investopedia.com/terms/c/chargeoff.asp) and any subsequent recoveries of delinquent debt.
+A net charge-off (NCO) is the dollar amount representing the difference between gross [[charge-offs]](https://www.investopedia.com/terms/c/chargeoff.asp) and any subsequent recoveries of delinquent debt.
 Net charge-offs refer to the debt owed to a company that is unlikely to be recovered by that company.

 This "bad debt" often written off and classified as gross charge-offs.
-If, at a later date, [some money is recovered on the debt](https://www.investopedia.com/terms/b/bad-debt-recovery.asp), the amount is subtracted from the gross charge-offs to compute the net charge-off value.
+If, at a later date, [[some money is recovered on the debt]](https://www.investopedia.com/terms/b/bad-debt-recovery.asp), the amount is subtracted from the gross charge-offs to compute the net charge-off value.

 ### Key Takeaways